Sign In Register

 Is Cardwell a Good Place to Live?

-Based on current data, Cardwell receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include a highly educated population, affordable housing, abundant sunshine, high health insurance coverage.
-Areas to be aware of include long commute times.
-Cardwell stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Cardwell receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include a highly educated population, affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, long commute times.
+Cardwell offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs